 Our largest city, Manhattan, isn’t a farming community, but it has one of the greatest concentrations of agricultural and bioscience expertise in the world.
-Just a few miles outside the city limits, you’re in the beautiful, rolling Flint Hills, experiencing rural beauty and the original home on the range.
+Just a few miles outside the city limits, you’re in the beautiful, rolling Flint Hills, experiencing the rural vistas of Riley and Pottawatomie counties and the original home on the range.

 You’ll find that in a world full of suburbs, we’re a region full of communities.

 There is absolutely nothing like Manhattan on a home-game Saturday in October at Bill Snyder Family Stadium.
 The K-State Family paints the town purple and you need to see it to believe it.
 Soccer in the state-of-the art Buser Family Park brings crowds out to see top-caliber talent compete and win.
 Basketball games in the “Octagon of Doom” at Bramlage Coliseum are a raucous, blood-pumping experience, to be sure.
 Check out K-State Athletics to find out what The Wildcat Way is all about.

 Kansas State University and Fort Riley, home of the US Army’s 1st Infantry Division, are the engines of our region, bringing people here from all over the world with new ideas and new energy.
 These folks become friends and neighbors to lifelong Kansans who revel in the vitality and diversity of our communities.